karthikk2085/copy_oocyst_prediction/README.md

 filename.nrrd: Original image at highest resolution.

 filename_seg.nrrd: Predicted label mask (3D with 2D mask inserted at Z).

 Input CSV is updated with a new column predicted_num_cells.

+To visualize the segmentations, open filename.nrrd and filename_seg.nrrd using [ITK-SNAP](https://www.itksnap.org/)